beest/dragdrop/README.md

 #### drag.leave
 This is triggered when a draggable element in the same interaction group as the droppable leaves its visible area.

-Typically, this event is used to remove the visual style from the droppable element, indicating that it is not longer within its visible area.
+Typically, this event is used to remove a CSS class from the droppable element, indicating that it is not longer within its visible area.

 ```
 item.on("drag.leave", function(dragging) {